Social engineering continues to evolve in various ways:

 Stage 1: Research and Reconnaissance

-The first step in most social engineering exploits is for the attacker to perform research and reconnaissance on the target.
+The first stage of the social engineering life cycle entails gathering as much information as possible.
+In most social engineering exploits, the attacker performs research and reconnaissance on the target.

 If the target is an enterprise, the threat actor gathers intelligence on the organizational structure, internal operations, common lingo used within the industry and possible business partners, among other information.